Frequently asked questions

 Why do you not like polyester fabric?

 Polyester is made in a lab and is used to create many things such as home furnishing, boat covers and the cover for diapers.
-Because it’s widely mass-produced it has become a very cheap material to buy.
+It’s widely mass-produced, therefore has become a very cheap material to buy.